ProvableHQ/community/snarkOS/MEETINGNOTES.md

 * done some snarkVM reviews (the engineering/code side)
 * handled a few snarkOS contributions (1 issue, 2 PRs) from community members

+Blocker:  Pull request with snarkVM update.  testnet2 related refactoring.
+Transaction kernel doesn't work.
+See:  PR:  937

 ### Max:
 * Written, currently testing storage refactor
 * We will need a complete rewrite of db schema to be multi-net compatible (properly), future PR though
 * Currently is backwards compatible with old schema

+Will put the prelim PR up on a branch so we can review.

+Blockers: None.

 ### Niklas: